Media & Communication BA (Hons)

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars which have smaller groups, and tutorials which typically have no more than 10 students in the first year.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars which have smaller groups and are usually focused on practical media production, and tutorials which typically have no more than 10 students in the first year.

 In your first year of study there are approximately 6 teaching hours per week, which reduce to approximately 5 teaching hours in your second and third years.
 (You will have an equivalent number of contact hours in the other subject in your combination.)